BobConanDev/syntastic/CONTRIBUTING.md

 ## 1. Deprecation note

 This project is no longer maintained.
-If you need a syntax checking plugin for [Vim][vim] you might be interested in Syntastic's spiritual succesor, [ALE][ale].
+If you need a syntax checking plugin for [Vim][vim] you might be interested in Syntastic's spiritual successor, [ALE][ale].
 Although it shares no code with syntastic and it takes a very different approach to design, [ALE][ale] can be considered a natural evolution of syntastic in terms of goals and functionality.
 Check it out, you probably